 For more traditional Cannon Beach weddings or for some elopement sweets, check out Karalees Sweet Treats

-e&b photography is natural light wedding photographer located in Portland, Oregon.
-We photograph engagement sessions, weddings, and elopements in a candid and photojournalistic style and create images that are full love, light, and vivid colors.
-To learn more about our pricing and approach, visit our adventure elopement photography packages below or complete our contact form.
-We try our best to respond within 24 hours.
+Chris Brodell is natural light wedding photographer located in Portland, Oregon.
+He photograph’s weddings and elopements in both the Pacific Northwest and the SF Bay Area in a candid and photojournalistic style and creates images that are full love, light, and vivid colors.
+To learn more about pricing and his approach, visit his adventure elopement photography packages below or complete the contact form.